hguy/TQVaultAE/documentation/IMPORT_EXPORT.md

 When importing a scope other than `Vault` (i.e. `Item`, `Tab`, or `MultiSelect`), items are placed directly into the **currently active vault tab** using the placement logic below.

-For **Tab** exports, the original bag button icon (`BagButtonIconInfo` — label, icon set, display mode) is restored on the active tab's bag button after import.
+For **Tab** exports, the original bag button icon (label, icon set, display mode) is restored on the active tab's bag button after import.

 ---